Using HttpConnection in J2ME (Retrieve web content from a website to a phone)

 request method is set to GET (note GET is the default and is explicitly set here

 only for the example).
-Comment on this tutorial
+Add Comment

 - Data Science